Sp00p64/DiscordRAT/README.md

 **Compiling to exe (optional):**\
 If you want to compile the bot to exe you can use PyInstaller.\
-Inside the directory of the bot execute "PyInstaller --onefile --noconsole DiscordRAT.py" or "python3 -m PyInstaller --onefile --noconsole DiscordRAT.py"\
+Inside the directory of the bot execute "PyInstaller --onefile --noconsole DiscordRAT.py" or "python3 -m PyInstaller --onefile --noconsole DiscordRAT(NoCV).py (or DiscordRAT.py)"\
 If an error occured during compiling try to import the discord module "PyInstaller --onefile --noconsole --hidden-import=discord DiscordRAT.py"

+**Advice:**\
+If you have problems with win32api or/and modules related , try installing it in a python virtual environment.\
+There are two python files one has opencv and webcam related modules the other does not, this has been done because open-cv adds multiple dozens of megabytes to the compiled .exe file.